 I am a Ph.D.
 Candidate in the Department of Political Science at the University of California, Los Angeles.
-I am supported by a National Science Foundation Graduate Research Fellowship.
 My research has been published in the Journal of Politics, Political Behavior, and Legislative Studies Quarterly, among others.

 I study American political behavior and institutions.
 My dissertation explores the fundmamental political question of “who gets what” from government, why, and how it matters.
 In a series of empirical papers, I link data on federal block grant allocations, New Deal-era economic relief spending, 311 city services, and hurricane disaster relief aid with election returns, voter registration files, and demographic data.
 Combined, I offer new evidence on the reciprocal relationship between policy and politics.
 Other research focuses on voter turnout, as well as candidate, campaign, and contextual effects on mass political behavior.

 I am on the academic job market in 2020-2021.